Systemorph/IFRS17CalculationEngine/ifrs17/README.md

 # Got Questions

 For support around the IFRS 17 CalculationEngine get in contact with our [Community](). -link to the community page(IFRS17 landing page)-

+# Contributing

+All work on the **Full IFRS 17 Template** happens directly on [GitHub](https://github.com/Systemorph/IFRS17CalculationEngine).

+This project adheres to the Contributor Covenant [code of conduct](https://github.com/Systemorph/IFRS17CalculationEngine/blob/main/full-ifrs17-template/CODE_OF_CONDUCT.md).